Board of Visitors

-John C. Ford is a graduate of the University of Maryland and has pursued graduate studies at New York University, the Universities of Virginia and Wisconsin, the New School University and the Harvard Business School where he currently serves as an adjunct faculty moderator for its online program, Leadership Direct.
+John C. Ford is a proud 1964 graduate of the University of Maryland and also pursued graduate studies there, in addition to New York University, the Universities of Virginia and Wisconsin, the New School University and the Harvard Business School, where he also served as an adjunct faculty moderator for its online Leadership Direct Program.
 John is an executive coach, consultant and an in-demand speaker with over 25 years of both corporate and independent experience in developing managers and leaders.
-His entertainment practice is wide, since John served for over 10 years as director of employee development for CBS Inc., as president of an emerging ABC unit and as vice president for human resources at HBO.
+His entertainment practice is wide, since John served for over 10 years as director of employee development for CBS inc., as president of an emerging ABC unit and as vice president of human resources at HBO.
 While at CBS, he established its award-winning School of Management and consulted and coached extensively with its broadcast and recording executives.
-Since creating his own practice, John has trained or coached executives at American Express, AOL, CBS Records (now Sony Music Corp.), Diageo, Google, Lifetime Television, Meredith Corp., Microsoft, NPR, The New York Times, Omnicom Group, Thomson Reuters and the Washington Post.
+Since creating his own practice, John has trained or coached executives at companies like American Express, AOL, Goldman Sachs, CBS Records (now Sony Music.), Diageo, Google, Lifetime Television, Meredith Corp., Microsoft, NPR, The New York Times, Omnicom Group, Thomson Reuters and the Washington Post.

 Jason Aufdem-Brinke (B.A. theatre '00)

 Jason Aufdem-Brinke is a professional lighting designer in the Washington, D.C. area with nearly 20 years of experience.
 He serves on the board of The Nora Roberts Foundation, Riotous Youth of Maryland and Shrunken Shakespeare.
 He is also a company member of We Happy Few.

 Abigail N. Bortnick (B.A. theatre '03)